-Section 4.7 (formerly section 3.6) addresses how the information in the SRI can be reported to the various users.
+Section 3.7 addresses how the information in the SRI can be reported to the various users.

-Section 4.8 is a new section that addresses linkages with other schemes and in particular with EPCs, Building renovation passports and the LEVELS scheme.
+Section 3.8 is a new section that addresses linkages with other schemes and in particular with EPCs, Building renovation passports and the LEVELS scheme.

-Section 4.9 is a new section that presents the findings from field trials of the streamlined SRI methodology on actual buildings.
+Section 3.9 is a new section that presents the findings from field trials of the streamlined SRI methodology on actual buildings.

-Section 4.10 (formerly section 3.8) presents the provisional conclusions of the work in Task 2.
+Section 3.10 presents the provisional conclusions of the work in Task 2.